lakshya-singh/PoseCVAE/README.md

 # PoseCVAE
 This is a repository for Anomalous Activity Detection using Pose Conditional Variational Auto Encoders (PoseCVAE).

-**Please clone the repository for the correct intended view of the readme files.**

 Dataset used:

 The CUHK Avenue Dataset is available at: http://www.cse.cuhk.edu.hk/leojia/projects/detectabnormal/dataset.html